Memphis-Cat/EasyPeasyHammer-/README.md

-currently on a massive development of the next update.
+Currently under heavy development for the next major update.